CYBERBULLYING • CYBER-HARASSMENT • ONLINE HATE

 Cyberbullying, cyber-harassment, and online hate can be humiliating and can cause people harm personally and professionally.

-Online defamation of character can happen whether or not someone is online.
+Online defamation of character can happen whether or not someone is active online.
 Closing, or temporarily deactivating, social media accounts does not prevent defamation of character from occuring.

-The same article reports that girls ages 15 to 17 are 41% likely to report experiencing cyberbullying.
+Girls ages 15 to 17 are 41% likely to report experiencing cyberbullying.

 Teen suicide caused by bullying and cyberbullying is on the rise.
 Educators, administrators, parents, community representatives, and advocates need to address ways to diminsh this heartbreaking trend.

 Stopping someone who is cyberbullying may be difficult, but it's possible.